mhammond/pywin32/README.md

 be able to build most extensions and list any extensions that could not be built due to missing libraries - if the build actually fails with your configuration, please [open an issue](https://github.com/mhammond/pywin32/issues).

+## Release process

+The following steps are performed when making a new release - this is mainly to form a checklist so mhammond doesn't forget what to do :)

+* Ensure CHANGES.txt has everything worth noting, commit it.

+* Update setup.py with the new build number.

+* Execute build.bat, wait forever, test the artifacts.

+* Commit setup.py (so the new build number is in the repo), create a new git tag

+* Upload the .exe installers to github, the .whl files to pypi.

+* Update setup.py with the new build number + ".1" (eg, 123.1), to ensure
+  future test builds aren't mistaken for the real release.

+* Send mail to python-win32